pingcap/tidb/docs/design/2018-08-29-new-planner.md

 // ExprIter enumerates all the equivalent expressions in the group according to
 // the expression pattern.
 type ExprIter struct {
-	// the group and ordinal field solely identify a group expression. group   *Group
+	// The group and ordinal field solely identify a group expression. group   *Group
 	ordinal int